Getting the balance right and helping kids recover from long-haul travel

 Jet lag is an unfortunate consequence of long-haul trans-meridian travel; as if dealing with children when you’ve all been cooped up for 14 hours isn’t enough your sleeping and eating, even your toilet patterns are completely thrown out of whack by crossing multiple time zones.

-The four main factors to consider are light, sleep, physical activity and food and getting the balance between these right.
+The four main factors to consider dealing with jet lag are light, sleep, physical activity, and food and getting the balance between these right.

 - I take a Gro Clock everywhere with me; years of sleep training with my eldest this works a charm now and she understands that her “sun” doesn’t always wake up at the same time as the outside sun (not fool-proof but the concept is there!).
 Slightly older children you should be able to talk to about the ground rules – e.g. they can read in bed if they wake early or not to come into mummy’s bed etc (good in theory I know, I live in hope!)

 - If everyone’s still sound asleep at your usual breakfast time, it’s well worth waking them early and getting the day started.
-(I also bring little cereal containers with me now in case nothing is immediately available of they don’t like breakfast selection they’ll eat something straight away and get the body kick started)
+(I also bring little cereal containers with me now in case nothing is immediately available or they don’t like breakfast selection they’ll eat something straight away and get the body kickstarted).

 - Flying at night should increase the chances that your child will sleep on the plane, therefore be somewhat rested on arrival, meaning there is only one day to get through at your destination before trying to get to bed at the right time

-Do you have any remedies or rituals that help your family concur jet lag?
+Do you have any remedies or rituals that help your family conquer jet lag?

 © Our Globetrotters